Pedagogy

 In practice, this means we:

-• Select a target capability aligned to the unit outcomes
+• A target capability is selected that aligns to the unit outcomes

-• Embed weekly micro-challenges that deliberately strengthen that capability
+• Weekly micro-challenges are embedded that deliberately strengthen the target capability

-• Gather evidence of growth and support students to reflect on their development
+• Students collect evidence of growth to support students to reflect on their development

 Iterative Assessment

 Assessment is designed as Authentic Mixed Method Assessment (AMMA): a cycle that synthesises multiple forms of evidence to inform learning and improvement in real time.
-Drawing on formative assessment research and Gold Standard PBL, students prototype, receive structured critique and refine their work through sustained iteration rather than one-off submission.
+Students prototype, receive structured critique and refine their work through sustained iteration rather than one-off submission.

 In practice, this means we: